jannis-baum/bachelor-thesis/thesis/chapters/2-background.md

 # Background

-> CPIC, whatever is necessary to understand main part, phenotypes, write at the
+> whatever is necessary to understand main part, write at the end
-> end